-Paper, printing & delivery = £45,600
+Paper, printing & delivery: £45,600

-Storage & disposal = £20,600
+Storage & disposal: £20,600

-TOTAL = £115,200
+Total = £115,200

-Now, let’s look at the cost of digital signatures.
+Now, let’s look at the cost of digital signatures

-The service is metered on the number of signing users and at enterprise level, which would equate with the level we have assumed for the paper-based signing examples, the cost per user is £12 per month or around £144 annually.
+The service is metered on the number of signing users and at enterprise level.
+It equates with the level we have assumed for the paper-based signing examples, the cost per user is £12 per month or around £144 annually.

-We also offer volume discounts and signature packs, so even if the number of end-users or signatories is much larger, the costs will always be lower than traditional methods – in fact, the more users, the higher the savings.
+We also offer volume discounts and signature packs.
+So, even if the number of end-users or signatories is much larger, the costs will always be lower than traditional methods.
+In fact, the more users, the higher the savings.